model-railroad-infoguy.com |

 |

-Bill is modeling 66 miles of the RGS from Ridgeway and the interchange with the Denver and Rio Grande Western to Rico.
+Below are model train photos from Bill Scobie's impressive layout.
+This SN3 layout is 30 X 50 feet and the effect when you enter the room is spectacular.
+You immediately are presented with sound-equipped RGS locomotives struggling up the line with freight cars in tow.
+Bill models 66 miles of the RGS from Ridgeway and the interchange with the Denver and Rio Grande Western to Rico.
 The layout includes famous places like Placerville, the Vanadium mining complex, Vance Junction, Pandora, Lizard Head and it's wye under a snowshed, Telleride, Ophir and Rico.
 Scenery rises to touch the ceiling.
 It's the summer of 1940.
+The mainline is 500 feet.
+Power system is Lenz DCC with sound and operation is by Rail Op.

 |